almasmuhammad/gamestopdemo/README.md

 ## Dependecies

-Node.js v6.9.* or above with NPM (node package manager) Angular CLI for code generation, building, and testing.
+* Node.js v6.9.* or above with NPM (node package manager).
+* Angular CLI for code generation, building, and testing.

 ## Git